calindoran/calindoran/README.md

-# Hey, I'm Calin Doran ✌️
+# Hi, I'm Calin Doran ✌️

-I'm a software engineer, musician and all around optimist from Ireland.
-I currently work at Intellync as a frontend engineer, where I focus on building SaaS products and features with quality testing.
-And graduated from SETU Carlow with a Bachelor of Science (Honours) in Software Development in 2020.
+I'm a software engineer and part-time musician from Ireland.
+I currently work at Intellync as a frontend/app engineer, where I focus on building features for a range of products.

 ## Interests 💡

-- I’m interested in building applications, building computers and playing music.
+- Some of my interests would be building web and native applications, building computers and music.
-- I’m currently learning more about full-stack development.
+- I’m currently learning more about full-stack development using Python as a backend and whatever new interesting React framework seems best for the project.
-- And I'm currently working in front-end development with react.

 ## Contact 🌍

-You can reach me over at my website [calindoran.com](https://calindoran.com) and drop me a message via email.
+Want to know more?
+Check out my website over @ [calindoran.com](https://calindoran.com).